 The thing to realize about a Demand For Speedy Trial is that once you file it, you are bound.
 You cannot withdraw it unless the State agrees, or there is good cause.
 Also, by filing a Demand, you are telling the State and the Court that you have dilligently investigated the case and are ready for trial.

 People sometimes use a Demand when the State's case is falling apart and they cannot locate their witnesses.
 While the State can, and often does, prosecute cases without the aid of alleged victims or testifying witnesses (especially in domestic violence cases), this can be a good tool to use in disposing of the case.
 However, it can also backfire.
-Make sure you discuss the option of filing a Demand For Speedy Trial with your South Florida criminal defense lawyer very thoroughly before proceeding.
+Make sure you discuss the option of filing a Demand For Speedy Trial with your Miami-Dade County criminal defense lawyer very thoroughly before proceeding.